We are going to explore the difference between VTV vs VOO:

 - Vanguard Funds

 - Exchange-Traded Funds (ETFs)

 The main difference between VTV and VOO is that VOO tracks the S&P 500 index, while VTV tracks the CRSP US Large Cap Value Index.
 In addition, VOO holds 500 large U.S. companies, while VTV holds 352 large-cap value companies in the U.S.

 VOO is a Large Blend ETF

-Therefore, VOO has more holdings compared to VTV because VTV focuses on the value companies that are in VOO.
+Therefore, VOO has more holdings than VTV because VTV focuses on the value companies in VOO.

 By investing in an ETF with more holdings, you are helping diversify your portfolio and minimize risk.